arangodb/docs/3.12/aql/operations.md

 ---
 layout: default
+description: >-
-description: High-level operations are the core language constructs of the query language.
+  High-level operations are the core language constructs of the query language
 title: AQL High-level Operations
 ---
-High-level operations
+High-level AQL operations
 =====================

-The following high-level operations are described here after:
+{{ page.description }}
+{:class="lead"}

 - [**FOR**](operations-for.html):
   Iterate over a collection or View, all elements of an array or traverse a graph